progammer-rkt/Rkt_CMSCacheDisabler/README.md

 This module is inspired [from this stackexchang question].
 This module is a reference for my answer there.
 Well the answer that is made by `programmer_rkt`.

+# Theory

+This module actually listening to an event `controller_action_predispatch_cms_page_view` and disables cacheing for that page through the observer.
+The event that we observing will get triggered only when a cms page is trying to view.

+For more details, please [look on this thread].

 # Supporting versions

 This is tested only in `magento-1.9.1`.
 However it would work for almost all other versions which is greater than 1.4.